Prebiotics for Gut Health: How They Feed Good Bacteria and Support Digestion

 2. Strengthening the Gut Barrier

-Prebiotics support mucin production and tight-junction proteins, improving gut lining resilience.
+Prebiotics support mucin production and tight-junction proteins, helping maintain gut barrier and intestinal lining health.

 3. Improving Motility & Regularity